mbret/prose-reader-demo/README.md

 # prose-reader-demo
 Official demo project using https://github.com/mbret/prose-reader.
 It showcase capabilities of the engine and its plugins together with what can be done to provide full reading experience to the user.

-It is made with React and can be used as example of how to integrate the engine.
+It is made with React and can be used as an example of how to integrate the engine.

 ## Resources
 - engine https://github.com/mbret/prose-reader